 When you need to talk with the doctor about issues that your older adult refuses to discuss, it might be best to do it alone before or after the visit.
-For example, your older adult might get angry, defensive, or lie if you bring up driving problems or potential cognitive issues.

 Many doctors are willing to schedule a phone call to talk privately.
 If that’s the case, be mindful of their limited time and stick to only the issues that you can’t discuss when your older adult is present.

 Before the appointment, it helps to talk with your older adult to find out how they’d like you to help.

 They might want you to stay in the waiting room or come into the exam room for part or all of the visit.